This tutorial demonstrates how to save a file as read-only in Excel and Google Sheets.

 - Choose Browse.

-- In the Save As window, click Tools > General Options.
+- In the Save As window, go to Tools > General Options.

-- In the General Options window, enter a password to modify, and click OK.
+- In the General Options window, type in a Password to modify, and then click OK.

 Now when you open the file, you get a prompt to enter a password to modify the file.
 If a user doesn’t have a password, they can open the file as read-only.